zerosonesfun/buddypress-activity-privacy-phoenix/readme.txt

 The plugin add the ability for members to choose who can read his activity (Anyone, Logged In Users, My Friends, Admins Only, Only me, My Friends in Group , Group Members ...etc).

-= What's news In Buddypress Activity Privacy 1.3.x ? =
+= What's new in Buddypress Activity Privacy since 1.3.x ? =

 - Admin have abitility to enable/disable FontAwsome icons.